STEM Community Impact Sponsorships

 - Please be realistic regarding your funding request.
 There are a lot of fantastic organizations providing amazing STEM opportunities.
 The funding is limited and our goal is to provide ample monetary support to as many STEM programs as we can.

-- Do not include any indirect costs in your application (this may include: rent for your space, salaries for your employees, construction costs, utilities etc.) We would like to see the funding go towards increasing STEM resources and providing equal access for all Utah students!
+- Do not include any indirect costs in your application (this may include: rent for your space, salaries for your employees, construction costs, utilities etc.) We would like to see the funding go toward increasing STEM resources and providing equal access for all Utah students.

 - We understand your program may run through the summer and this is OK!
 If you are awarded, some of the deadlines may be increased to allow your organization plenty of time to complete all of the requirements.

-- If you are a school or district employee: BEFORE applying for this grant PLEASE review other STEM AC grant opportunities such as Classroom Grant and Competition Grant.
+- If you are a school or district employee: BEFORE applying for this sponsorship, PLEASE review other STEM AC funding opportunities such as the Classroom Grant and Competition Grant.

-- For more information, please see the FY21 STEM Community Impact Sponsorship Guidelines, where you will find project description, expectations, timeline and application components.
+- For more information, please see the FY22 STEM Community Impact Sponsorship Guidelines, where you will find project description, expectations, timeline and application components.

 Questions for Consideration

 A strong application reflects engaging activities that are hands-on, collaborative and relevant.
 Programs should provide students with age-appropriate real-world problems and solutions using STEM subjects.

 - Increase dissemination